-The HP StorageWorks grid is imbued with a broad spectrum of capabilities, delivered by loadable service modules.
-The modules contain services-software-based functionality implemented by a Smart Cell and made available to a consumer (host, administrator, or other entity) through a well-defined remote interface.
-The service modules thus provide the features and management capabilities that reside in each Smart Cell's intelligent controller module.
-Since there will be several types of Smart Cells, differing by storage device, amount of cache, and other attributes, not all Smart Cells will be able to accept all features.
+The HP StorageWorks Grid is imbued with a broad spectrum of capabilities, delivered by loadable service modules.
+The modules contain services-software-based functionality implemented by a smart cell and made available to a consumer (host, administrator, or other entity) through a well-defined remote interface.
+The service modules thus provide the features and management capabilities that reside in each smart cell's intelligent controller module.
+Since there will be several types of smart cells, differing by storage device, amount of cache, and other attributes, not all smart cells will be able to accept all features.
 This is needed, for example, to ensure the ability to create low-cost grids for cost-sensitive applications.
-Modular software services-including data and management services-are loaded into appropriate Smart Cells by a function download service interface.
-Because of the high level of infrastructure integration within the HP StorageWorks grid, any Smart Cell can service any request and forward requests as needed to any other module in a common domain.
+Modular software services-including data and management services-are loaded into appropriate smart cells by a function download service interface.
+Because of the high level of infrastructure integration within the Storage Grid, any smart cell can service any request and forward requests as needed to any other module in a common domain.

 Services fall into six broad categories, the most important four of which are illustrated in Figure 10.
-Services impart features-scalability, extensibility, resilience, geographic distribution, data access methods, manageability, and more-to Smart Cells.
+Services impart features-scalability, extensibility, resilience, geographic distribution, data access methods, manageability, and more-to smart cells.
 This section describes the most important services.

 Figure 10.
-HP StorageWorks grid services
+HP StorageWorks Grid services

-Storage Grid Data Services Extended Data Services Content Services External Systems Capacity Allocation Data Access Access Path Mgmt Data Placement Locking & Transactions Data Copy Function download Immutability Virus Checking Media migration mgmt Grid sharing Repository Virtualization Search Schema validation Notification Neutralize/normalize Document shredding Data import/export Event/config import/export
+Storage Grid Data Services Extended Data Services Content Services External Systems Capacity Allocation Data Access Access Path Mgmt Access Path Mgmt Data Resilience Versioning & Time travel Ueta Placement Iocking & Transactions Data Copy Function download Immutability Virus Checking Media migration mgmt Grid sharing Repository Virtualization Search Schema validation Notification Neutralize/normalize Document shredding Data import/export Event/config import/export